Blog

 Over in North America, blue slopes might be ungroomed and have a few obstacles like trees or small moguls.
 Ski resorts with lots of blue slopes include Winterberg (Germany), Tiroler Zugspitze Arena (Austria) and Alta Badia (Italy).
 By the time you tackle a red piste, you should have a solid grasp on turning on all snow conditions.

-READ ALSO: What is the reciprocal of 4 by 9?
+READ ALSO: What is the function of the normal distribution curve?

 What are blue runs not for skiers?